 Otieno, Hesbon and Han, Dawei, "Comparative Study On Water Resources Assessment Between Kenya And England" (2014).
-International Conference on Hydroinformatics.
-Paper 3. http://academicworks.cuny.edu/cc conf hic/3
+CUNY Academic Works. http://academicworks.cuny.edu/cc\conf\hic/3

 This Presentation is brought to you for free and open access by the City College of New York at CUNY Academic Works.
 It has been accepted for inclusion in International Conference on Hydroinformatics by an authorized administrator of CUNY Academic Works.
 For more information, please contact AcademicWorks@cuny.edu.